-If your New Year’s resolution had anything to do with dieting or healthy eating, please be warned.
-This post is not going to help you keep that one.
+If you’re trying to maintain a diet or eating healthy, please be warned.
+This post is not going to help you with that.
 Just go on somewhere else and forget you ever came here.
 Seriously.
 Turn away now!

 Still here?
 Good…me, too.

 I’m not sure what it is about Saltine Cracker Toffee, but I can’t seem to get enough of it.
 The rich buttery flavor, the crunch of the roasted pecan topping, the hint of saltiness from the saltine crackers…it’s just perfect!

 Toffee is a classic candy that has been around for centuries.
 It’s traditionally made with butter, sugar, and chocolate, but this recipe has an interesting twist to it – saltine crackers.